 Clothing Choice: With ideas like ugly Christmas sweaters, cute matching family pajamas and your children’s favorite ballerina tutu or sports jersey, it can be tough to agree on a family look for your holiday card.
-A few quick concepts are listed below.
+A few quick concepts are listed here to spark your creativity.
 For even more ideas, be sure to read through our list of 13 Christmas outfit tips.

-Include the Pet: Don’t forget Fido!
+Make Your Fur baby the Focus: Don’t forget Fido!
 We have assembled a great list of tips for including your pets in holiday cards.
 We cover topics such as how to keep your dog’s attention for the photo, how to keep them comfortable during the photo shoot, and even fun poses to consider.
 And of course, if you have a cute doggie outfit, you don’t want to forget that either!
 Be sure to check out our collection of pet holiday cards.

 Once you have your holiday card designed, you will still want to compose a warm personalized greeting.
 If you are having a severe spell of writer's block, we have compiled alist of what to say in your holiday card to get your creative juices going.
-We even have some sayings fitting for the strange year 2020 has been.
+We even have some sayings tailored to the ongoing strangeness of 2021.
 Some quick ideas include:

 Sometimes it can be difficult rounding up the whole family, creating a dress code, and selecting a setting for the holiday photo shoot.
 It would be a shame to get everything arranged and then end up with low-quality or poorly designed shots.
 We have some quick tips to help you get the most out of your Christmas photoshoot.

-Rounding up our all-inclusive list of themes, tips, and ideas for Christmas cards, we wanted to include some ideas on how to display your cards and what to do with all the old holiday cards you may have piled up.
+Rounding out our all-inclusive list of themes, tips and ideas for Christmas cards are some thoughts on how to display your cards and what to do with all the old holiday cards you may have piled up from years past.